KAmii-cxo/KAmii-cxo/README.md

 # Hashim Zulkifli

 ## About Me
-Hi, I'm Hashim Zulkifli (Kami), a Cybersecurity Enthusiast focused on SOC operations and threat hunting.
+Hi, I'm Hashim Zulkifli, a Cybersecurity Enthusiast focused on SOC operations and threat hunting.
 With a passion for securing digital environments, I am focusing on learning in malware analysis, vulnerability scanning, penetration testing and network monitoring.

 ## Key Projects
 ### 1. **Malware Analysis Lab**